iceburging/Blog/source/_posts/2011-10-28-create-a-blog-with-octopress-and-heroku.markdown

 categories:
 ---

-Hello here I am one in seven billion!
+Hello.
+Here I am one in seven billion!
 ```

 Once you are done and you have saved the we build the static content using `rake generate`, preview the blog locally on [localhost:4000]() using `rake preview`, commit our project locally and then push it to heroku.